tangentstorm/tangentswarm/README.md

 - Add initialization commands to automate repository setup
 - Use branch-specific configurations when needed
 - Use port variables to ensure services use the correct ports
-- If already in a tmux session, Swarm will switch to the new session rather than nesting
+- If already in a tmux session, TangentSwarm will switch to the new session rather than nesting
+- Use `tmux ls` to view all running sessions with their port numbers
+- Use `set -g status-left-length 50` to increase the length of the tmux session name display

 ## Requirements